RahafNasser-cs/RahafNasser-cs/README.md

 The projects are designed as small, focused implementations rather than complete applications.
 They serve as hands-on exercises to improve my Android development skills.

-Fell free to explore the code! 🚀
+Feel free to explore the code! 🚀